-For 2015/2016, overall, there was an increase in fund balance across all of the School District's funds in the amount of \$22.2M.
-This was largely due to bond proceeds received from the General Obligation Bonds, Series of 2015 of approximately \$34.7M less construction funds spent.
-In addition the General Fund Balance increased \$2.35M due to positive variances for both revenues and expenses when compared to budgeted amounts for the year.
+For 2016/2017 overall, there was a decrease in fund balance across all of the School District's funds in the amount of \$8.92M.
+This was mainly due to the construction funds spent in the current year partially offset by the increase in the General Fund balance of \$4.24M due to positive variances in both revenues and expenses when compared to budgeted amounts.